DigitalCampus/oppia-docs/technical/customise/customfields.rst

 Conditional fields
 ^^^^^^^^^^^^^^^^^^

 You can also configure the visibility of a field to be dependant of another field in the registration form.
-This is done adding a property named `visible_byfield` in the field definition under the JSON, setting the as the name of the other field (`name` property in the field definition).
+This is done adding a property named `visible_byfield` in the field definition under the JSON, setting the value as the name of the field it has the dependency on (`name` property in the field definition).

 This will apply the following logic: